 The IIN Faculty Fellowship is part of a larger Health Resources and Services Administration (HRSA) grant aimed at strengthening the primary care nursing workforce.
 Invest in Nursing focuses specifically on students, practicing registered nurses and nursing faculty through three priority areas: education, practice and retention.
 The IIN Project invests in the development of a sustainable primary care nursing workforce to practice in community-based primary care teams in rural and underserved settings.
 One element of the IIN project is focused on developing faculty capacity in leadership, scholarship, and curriculum development.

 “In order to expand the pipeline of the nurse workforce, the focus on longer-term education capacity building must be addressed.
 One strategy for addressing this challenge is through faculty development initiatives to ensure nursing faculty have appropriate ongoing opportunities in leadership, pedagogy, and scholarship.
-The Invest in Nursing Faculty Fellowship will enhance faculty engagement and capacity for leadership in nursing education, and therefore it is an opportunity to build a network of high-quality nursing faculty.” says Dr. Megan Williams, the Principle Investigator on the grant.
+The Invest in Nursing Faculty Fellowship will enhance faculty engagement and capacity for leadership in nursing education, and therefore it is an opportunity to build a network of high-quality nursing faculty.” says Dr. Megan Williams, the Principal Investigator on the grant.

 The fellowship is a one-year program consisting of on-site visits, distance-based workshops, resources, and an innovative educational project.
 There will be a combination of group instruction, experiential workshops, networking, and mentorship opportunities aimed at improving the knowledge skills and abilities of nurse faculty around leadership development, relationship-building, understanding self and others, as well as improving educational excellence for research and scholarship.